 Without a clear understanding of factors affecting habitat for leopard frogs, future habitat status and conditions cannot be predicted.
 It will be important to develop an approach to manage the remaining occupied sites that minimizes potential impacts.
-Habitat changes need to be monitored at the remaining occupied sites, including the use of pesticides and introduction and abundance of exotics.
+Habitat changes need to be monitored at the remaining occupied sites, including the use of pesticides and introduction and abundance of introduced species.
 Currently, the few occupied leopard frog sites do not contain bullfrogs.
-The continuing spread of bullfrogs in the region (R. Friesz, pers. comm.) should be monitored.
+The continuing spread of bullfrogs in the region (R. Friesz, pers. comm.) will need to be monitored.